ryceg/Eigengrau-s-Essential-Establishment-Generator/README.md

 You can also find easy work to do on the generator [here.](https://github.com/ryceg/Eigengrau-s-Essential-Establishment-Generator/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

+To learn how to compile a local version of the generator for testing go [here.](https://github.com/ryceg/Eigengrau-s-Essential-Establishment-Generator/wiki/Compiling-the-Generator)

 ##

 This was written in [Twine](https://twinery.org/) using [Sugarcube 2](https://www.motoslave.net/sugarcube/2/) and [TweeGo](https://www.motoslave.net/tweego/).